10 Useful Products for Growing, Preserving and Cooking With Herbs

 While you could use ice pop sticks as plant markers, we're swooning over these golden beauties.
 The brass markers from designer Ariana Ost are handmade from actual herbs by casting them in brass.
 If gardening is big in your family, these would make a lovely heirloom.

 If you’re a seasoned gardener and you’ve got the space for a larger herb haul, there’s a lot more you can do with herbs beyond cooking.
-This drying rack from Williams Sonoma is as pretty as it is functional.
+This drying rack is as pretty as it is functional.
 There’s plenty of space for drying herbs upside down, plus the design creates a rustic-chic chandelier.